TritonDataCenter/eng/tools/buildimage/lib/imgadm/README.md

  - we should attempt to locate a delegated dataset within this instance.

-A recursive diff of the changes are available in imgadm.patch

 The files from smartos-live.git duplicated in this directory are:

 smartos-live.git:src/img